carbon-language/carbon-lang/docs/design/values.md

         storage, analogous to
         [copy initialization](https://en.cppreference.com/w/cpp/language/copy_initialization)
         in C++.
--   An _ephemeral reference expression_ can be formed from an _initializing
+-   An _ephemeral reference expression_ can be formed from:
+    -   A _durable reference expression_ trivially.
-    expression_ by materializing temporary storage to be initialized and then referencing that storage.
+    -   An _initializing expression_ by materializing temporary storage to be initialized and then referencing that storage.
 -   A _durable reference expression_ cannot be produced by converting from another expression category.
 -   A _value expression_ can be formed from a _reference expression_ by reading